eigenfoo/old-eigenfoo.github.io/_posts/2019-07-22-joining-point72.md

 ![Point72 logo](https://www.point72.com/wp-content/uploads/2017/03/point72-recropped.png)

-In this next chapter of my life, my professional and personal focuses are:
+In this next chapter of my life, my professional focuses are:

 1. **Keep learning.** Bayesian methods and deep learning, mostly.
 1. **Open source.** I've been involved with developing [PyMC4](https://github.com/pymc-devs/pymc4).
 These are exciting times for the PyMC project: I hope to keep contributing!
-1. **Hobbies.** Photography and cardistry, currently.
-I want to spend more time practicing and really get good at them!

 My four years of college were incredibly rewarding, but I'm excited to enter the real world.
 Stay tuned!